 Floater.
 A staff member of the Residence who is available on an ad hoc basis to assist in times of unusually heavy workload or emergency situations and is not specifically assigned to a group of Residents or unit.

+Health Care Agent.
+An adult to whom authority to make health care decisions is delegated under a Health Care Proxy.

 Health Care Proxy.
-A person identified by a document delegating the authority to make health care decisions to an agent, executed in accordance with the requirements of M.G.L. c.
+A document delegating to an agent the authority to make health care decisions, executed in accordance with the requirements of M.G.L. c.
 201D.

 Instrumental Activities of Daily Living (IADL).
 Tasks related to meal preparation, housekeeping, clothes laundering, shopping for food and other items, telephoning, use of transportation, and other similar tasks related to environmental needs.